armory-plugins/armory-observability-plugin/README.md

                   # Halyard generated UUID for non-managed and non-sass customers
                   # Optional, Default: omitted from default tags
                   customerEnvId: e0fb0422-aa8e-11ea-bb37-0242ac130002

-              # By default this plugin adds a set of sane default tags to help with observability best practices, you can disable those here
-              # Optional, Default: false
-              defaultTagsDisabled: false

               # Creates an actuator endpoint for prometheus with id = 'aop-prometheus'
               # See the bottom of this config block
               #